FirebaseExtended/bolt/docs/guide.md

-# Firebase Security and Rules Using Bolt
+# Firebase Security and Rules Using the Bolt Compiler

 Firebase is secured using a JSON-formatted [Security and Rules](https://www.firebase.com/docs/security/guide/understanding-security.html) language.
 It